jerryjiaqi/learngit/readme.txt

-xxxxxGit is a  xxx version control system.
+xGit is a  xxx version control system.
 Git is free software under the GPL.